 These are the two questions I ask myself to help me get started.
 Then I can narrow all the results by the yarn weight, and ignore everything else that won’t be helpful.
 After I’ve picked out what I need, I can broaden my search again and just look at what’s in stock.

 Say you needed worsted weight yarn for a beanie.
-If you went to the online yarn store below, you could be looking through 170 different yarn options.
-But if you narrow it down to just the “4-Worsted” category, you’ll find the right yarn quicker and with less headache.
+If you went to the online yarn store below, you could be looking through hundreds of different yarn options.
+But if you narrow it down to something more specific using the options on the side, you’ll have something much more manageable.

 Brush up on basics

-You know all that helpful information on yarn labels?
+Did you know there’s a ton of helpful information on yarn labels?
 Things like yarn weight, material, gauge, the amount of yarn in one ball, and whether it’s easy to care for… that’s all on the label!
 It’s also under the descriptions or product details when you buy yarn online.
 So, if you want something that’s easily machine washable and dryable, you can find that information on the page before you buy it.

 Read the Reviews

 KnitPicks has a different line of yarn on sale for 20% off every month.
-So, this month’s yarn is the Swish line.
-For all of May, Swish is 20% off and next month, they’ll announce a new line to go on sale.
+You can get 20% off the yarn of the month and then next month, they’ll announce a new line to go on sale.
 Usually, it’s the perfect weight/material for that part of the season and there will be books and patterns showcasing that yarn on sale too.
+You’ll see it at the top of the page next to the logo.

 And always check the clearance section!